The Transgender Dictionary

 Other Surgeries?

-Vagenectomies are typically done before surgeries such as meta and phallo.
+Vagenectomies are typically done before or alongside surgeries such as scrotoplasty, urethral lengthening (the appearance of which will vary depending on desired results, as with all surgeries), meta and phallo.

 Additional Resources